Coding1610/React/Lecture_H/README.md

 3. Error Handling
 4. Unmounting

-Only Use In Class Components.
+It is only use in Class Components.